Course Descriptions: Emphasis in Jungian and Archetypal Studies

-James Hillman wrote," Psychology shows myths in modern dress and myths show our depth psychology in ancient dress."
+James Hillman wrote,” Psychology shows myths in modern dress and myths show our depth psychology in ancient dress.”
 Understanding the connection between mythology and psychology, Jung argued that it is important to our psychological health to know the myth we are living.
 The course will focus on archetypal motifs in fairy tales and myths as they appear in our personal and collective psychological lives.
-Students will study Jungian and post-Jungian mythological theory and interpretation; in addition, they will choose one author who has successfully brought the mythological psyche before the public eye, such as Joseph Campbell, Clarissa Pinkola Estes, Jean Shinoda Bolen, Marion Woodman, Robert Bly, etc., critically reviewing their contribution.
+Students will study Jungian and post-Jungian mythological theory and interpretation; in addition, they will choose one author who has successfully brought the mythological psyche before the public eye, such as Joseph Campbell, Clarissa Pinkola Estes, Jean Shinoda Bolen, Marion Woodman, Robert Bly, etc., critically reviewing his or her contribution.

-Imaginal Ways of Knowing: Active Imagination, The Red Book and Psychic Creativity
+Imaginal Ways of Knowing: Active Imagination, The Red Book, and Psychic Creativity

 DJA 820, 3 units

 Active imagination is the name given to the technique Jung pioneered for working with unconscious material in the psyche, often through working with an image or through dialogue with an inner figure.
 The Red Book contains 16 years of Jung’s active imagination within its covers, and thus is the text par excellence for exploring this powerful technique and its relationship to psychic creativity and consciousness.